 Understand types of visas and other logistics

-Prior to beginning your international job, look into the travel logistics, such as your visa, health insurance and phone.
-These tools or policies often vary based on a range of factors, like the country you plan to visit, the type of work you plan to do and your age.
+Before beginning your international job, look into the travel logistics, such as your visa, health insurance and phone.
+These tools or policies often vary based on various factors, like the country you plan to visit, the type of work you plan to do and your age.

 Related: 5 Steps To Work Abroad as a Nurse